agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 After interactive documentation deployments are rolled out, a question arises about their maintenance.
 Here, we provide the following recommendations:

-- that projects that use the Pyodide distribution host interactive documentation deployments on an experimental and best-effort basis, built for quick prototyping and pedagogical use cases for beginners and intermediate users, and
+- projects that use the Pyodide distribution host interactive documentation deployments on an experimental and best-effort basis, built for quick prototyping and pedagogical use cases for beginners and intermediate users, and
-- that issues concerning interactive documentation rollouts be handled for the "stable" and "development" versions of the documentation only.
+- issues concerning interactive documentation rollouts be handled only for the "stable" and "development" versions of the documentation.
 <!-- should we recommend that? -->

 The maintenance of these deployments has a couple of aspects, which we cover below:

-##### Disabling interactive buttons when code doesn't work
+##### Disabling interactive buttons where interactivity isn't useful or not desired, or where the code is not compatible with WebAssembly

 If there are areas in the public API documentation for a project for which interactive examples are not useful for inclusion (or are supposed to be hidden to end users as far as interactivity is concerned), they may be hidden at runtime using [a `try_examples.json` configuration file](https://jupyterlite-sphinx.readthedocs.io/en/stable/directives/try_examples.html#try-examples-json-configuration-file), which will exclude them from being rendered interactive using a regular expression pattern.

 ##### Updating package and kernel versions for Pyodide-powered or emscripten-forge-powered websites

-- Attempts are made for packages to update to the latest versions at the time of an Emscripten version bump and at the time of a new release for Pyodide.
-Breakages in builds and/or tests for packages are rare but inevitable, and some packages need to be disabled, where recipe maintainers with their understanding of the packages' internals will have the ability to help debug issues in collaboration with the Pyodide maintainers to resolve them.
+- Attempts are made for packages to update to the latest versions at the time of an Emscripten version bump and when a new release for Pyodide is about to be released.
+Breakages in builds and/or tests for packages are rare but inevitable, and some packages need to be disabled, where recipe maintainers, with their understanding of the packages' internals, will have the ability to help debug issues in collaboration with the Pyodide maintainers to resolve them.
 The same process follows with the emscripten-forge distribution.
 - The best way to ensure that interactive documentation websites for projects remain up to date is to use pinned versions of `jupyterlite-core`, and `jupyterlite-pyodide-kernel` (which controls the Pyodide version used), update them periodically, and add corresponding updates to packages' recipes in Pyodide and emscripten-forge as applicable to keep them up to date.
 This is a manual process for Pyodide, and is automated for emscripten-forge.

 #### Resolving common issues with web requests in the browser